 In addition to your application to NYU, you should submit a two-part portfolio directly to the Department of Cinema Studies.

-Part one of the portfolio is a five to ten page essay on a film, director, or any other film-related topic that you choose.
+Part One - A five to ten page essay on a film, director, or any other film-related topic that you choose.

-Part two of the portfolio is a one-page statement that answers the following questions:
+Part Two - A one-page statement that answers the following questions:

 - Have you taken any cinema-related classes?